daviddavis/blog.memorious.net/_posts/2014-08-04-interview-with-edward-gauvin.md

 through because, as you can imagine, this project is kind of a rights nightmare, both time- and money-wise.
 When PEN England’s funding deadline passed, there was talk of running a Kickstarter for it, which Jeff VanderMeer would help publicize through *Weird Fiction Review*.
 Most recently, I’ve been talking with a new L.A. press about it, Unnamed Press (literally).
-I’ve gotten lots of positive feedback both about the project and the actual manuscript (which I’m happy to share, since like I say, most of the pieces in it have already appeared here or there).
+I’ve gotten lots of positive feedback both about the project and the actual manuscript.

 Since you differentiate (quite rightly) between the Weird and fantastical traditions, I’d say this probably errs on the fantastical side, but given the